chrisgrieser/most-different-text-selection/README.md

    ```

 3. Intermediary output is saved in the file `./embeddings.json`.
+4. The ranking of the "most differentness" is saved in the YAML frontmatter of
+   the unread documents.

+## Constraints

 > [!NOTE]
 > There is a rate limit for OpenAI embeddings of 100 requests per day with the